-In many countries the requirement for a degree isn’t determined by the employer but by visa regulations.
-If a minimum of a BA degree is a requirement for a work visa then employers will only be able to legally hire teachers who have one.
+In many countries, the requirement for a degree isn’t determined by the employer but by visa regulations.
+If a minimum of a BA degree is a requirement for a work visa, then employers will only be able to hire teachers who have one legally.

-It’s important to find out if a degree is a visa requirement or not.
-If it isn’t then it’s up to employers whether they ask for a degree or not – meaning there can be some flexibility.
-Once you’ve identified the countries where you can teach English without a degree then you’ll be able to focus your job search – there’s no point trying to find work in a country you can’t get a visa for!
+It’s essential to find out if a degree is a visa requirement or not.
+If it isn’t, then it’s up to employers whether they ask for a degree or not – meaning there can be some flexibility.
+Once you’ve identified the countries where you can teach English without a degree, you’ll be able to focus your job search – there’s no point trying to find work in a country you can’t get a visa for!

 Where can you teach English without a degree?

 EU citizens are entitled to live and work anywhere in the European Union with no visa restrictions.
-This may change with Brexit but at the time of writing no restrictions have been put in place for British citizens.
+This may change with Brexit, but at the time of writing, no limits have been put in place for British citizens.
 Popular European destinations for teachers who don’t have a degree are Spain, Italy, Germany and France.

 Central and South America

-Within the huge continent of South America, there is a huge demand for English teachers – in particular, an increasing demand for Business English!
+Within the vast continent of South America, there is a massive demand for English teachers – in particular, increasing demand for Business English.

 It’s possible to TEFL without a degree in the following countries in Central and South America: Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Ecuador, Nicaragua, Peru, Mexico, Uruguay.

-The opportunities to TEFL without a degree in Asia are very limited.
-Your only realistic option (outside of working holiday visas) is Cambodia.
-Considering the demand for teachers, incredible culture, and the opportunities for travel throughout South East Asia it’s hardly a bad option at all!
+The opportunities to TEFL without a degree in Asia are minimal.
+Your only realistic option (outside of working holiday visas) is in Cambodia.
+The opportunities to TEFL without a degree in Asia are minimal.
+Your only realistic option (outside of working holiday visas) in Cambodia.
+Considering the demand for teachers, incredible culture, and the opportunities for travel throughout South East Asia, it’s hardly a bad option at all!
 TEFL Org graduate, Daniel, described falling in love with the country, saying it’s like no other place on earth, full of warm people and a huge demand for English teachers.

 Some online teaching platforms do require a degree but our Ultimate Guide to Teaching English Online Without a Degree will help you get started with online teaching.